ApolloTang/mynote--misc/things-2-memorize-content/dev/typescript/configure-typescript-for-browser-app.md

-# tsconfig for application run in browser
+# tsconfig for applications run in the browser

 ```json
 {